stas00/the-art-of-debugging/methodology.md

 TMPDIR=~/ramdisk myprogram
 ```

-`TMPDIR` is a special environment variable that allows you to override where the application will write to for their tempfs needs, instead of the default `/tmp`.
+`TMPDIR` is a special environment variable that allows you to override where the application will write to for their tempfile/tmpfs needs, instead of the default `/tmp`.

-The additional advantage is that this filesystem is faster than your normal storage.
+The additional advantage is that this filesystem is much faster than your normal storage.

-Just beware that `tmpfs` uses virtual volatile memory.
-When you unmount this partition or reboot your system all files created in that partition will disappear.
+Just beware that `tmpfs` uses volatile virtual memory.
+When you unmount this partition or reboot your system all files created in this partition will disappear.
 You can read about tmpfs [here](https://www.kernel.org/doc/html/latest/filesystems/tmpfs.html).

-When finished unmount this partition to free up the used CPU memory:
+When finished with the debug, unmount this partition to free up the borrowed CPU memory:
 ```
 sudo umount ~/ramdisk
 ```